What is Marine Debris/Marine Trash

 This program is currently on hold until the pandemic problem allows it to be conducted in a safe manner.

 Besides these annual clean-ups, we collect underwater trash every time we dive!

 What You Can Do to Reduce Marine Trash

 - Reduce the use of single use products and reuse as much as possible.

 - Try to switch to reusable bottles, cups, etc. as much as possible.

 - Pick up trash when you can.
 Aim to pick up at least three items of garbage from the beach every time you go!

-- Join us on our annual Underwater & Beach Clean Up drives!
+- Join us on our annual Underwater and Beach Clean Up drives!

 - Reduce or try to quit smoking!
 Cigarette butts and filters are non-biodegradable, and in 2017, in one day alone, 2.4 million cigarette butts were picked up!
 (Ocean Conservancy’s International Coastal Cleanup Report, 2017)